Read time: 3 minutes

-You would believe that realizing these advantages would be a no-brainer, but there is an opposite reaction with any significant change.
+You would believe that realizing these advantages would be a no-brainer, but with any significant change their is an opposite reaction:

 Another factor to keep in mind is that the charges for telehealth can be drastically lower than the wages of healthcare workers.
 It’s great to hear that artificial intelligence and robots could perform routine diagnostics to free up valuable healthcare workers' time.
 Still, it’s worrying to learn that a robot may have the capacity to replace a worker if cost is the only variable.